Package 'midfieldr'

 Description

-Subset a data frame, selecting columns by matching or partially matching a vector of character strings.
-A convenience function to reduce the dimensions of a MIDFIELD data table at the start of a session by selecting only those columns required by other midfieldr functions or that are required to form a composite key.
+Subset a data frame, selecting columns by matching a vector of character strings.
+A convenience function to reduce the dimensions of a MIDFIELD data table by selecting only those columns required by other midfieldr functions or that are required to form a composite key.
 Particularly useful in interactive sessions when viewing the data tables at various stages of an analysis.

 Usage